yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-topology.md

 1. You deploy two YugabyteDB clusters (typically) in different regions.
 Each cluster automatically replicates data in the cluster synchronously for strong consistency.

-2. You then set up xCluster asynchronous replication from one cluster to another.
+2. You then set up cross cluster asynchronous replication from one cluster to another.
 This can be either bi-directional in active-active configurations, or uni-directional in active-passive configurations.

 To deploy a cross-cluster replication cluster, contact {{<support-cloud>}}.